dawsh2/Mycelium/README.md

-Mycelium is a high-performance messaging and transport framework for distributed, actor-based microservices.
+Mycelium is a high-performance messaging and transport framework for distributed, actor-based microservices with a configurable topology and message types.
 It delivers predictable, microsecond-level latency and efficient inter-process communication, enabling real-time, low-latency applications like high-frequency trading, real-time multiplayer gaming and streaming analytics.

 Key features:
   Lock-free, zero-copy message queues